Friday, March 23, 2012

 • Shorten assignments and break them into shorter segments.

-• Excused from nightly reading assignment, nightly journal writing assignment, and morning math assignment when absent.
+• Excused from nightly reading assignment, nightly journal writing assignment, and morning math assignment when absent (he was an avid reader anyway).

 • Not grading handwriting (this 5th grade teacher required everything to be written in cursive which our son hadn’t mastered yet and which required a lot of concentration for him to write).